Do personal debts die with you?

 In general, when you die your debts will either be repaid from your estate or are written off.
 Your family do not become liable at any stage unless they are party to a loan or have provided a personal guarantee, in which case they will become liable for the whole outstanding amount.

 Scotland Debt Solutions provides professional debt advice to anyone living in Scotland.
-We have four offices around the country, and offer same day meetings free of charge.
+We have five offices around the country, and offer same day meetings free of charge.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]